finkelbert/ProPerlyAsked/praat_data/pitch_objects/README-pitch_objects.txt

 Folder for pitch objects from Praat's output analysis.
+You need to run the code to produce the relevant files in this folder.